 Normally during the month of November, indulgences are available on All Soul’s Day and during the Octave of All Saints’ Day.

-Out of concern for those confined to home and to avoid large gatherings in churches and cemeteries, the Holy See extended the availability for these indulgences throughout the whole month of November.
+Last year, out of concern for those confined to home and to avoid large gatherings in churches and cemeteries, the Holy See extended the availability for these indulgences throughout the whole month of November.

 The decree allows those who cannot leave home to obtain the indulgence, and more time for those who can to “attend Mass, to receive the sacrament of confession, and to visit the cemetery, while still following local coronavirus measures on crowds.”